marisolpalmero/draft-belm-green-framework/draft-belmq-green-framework.md

 - What we miss is the 4 reference examples of https://www.rfc-editor.org/rfc/rfc7326.html#section-4
 - Populate the terminology according to the terminology draft and from RFC7326 EMAN REQ RFC 6988 speaks of Entities, while RFC7326 speaks of device & components
-- Improve the abstract more in line with RFC 7326
+- Improve the abstract more in line with RFC 7326.
+DONE
 - Add a link to the use case 2.5 (PoE)
 - Nits: should this have its own rectangle? "(3) Network Domain Level :"